 Basic earnings per share ("EPS") is computed by dividing income available to common stockholders by the weighted-average number of common shares outstanding during the period.
 The computation of diluted EPS is similar to the computation of basic EPS except that the denominator is increased to include the number of additional common shares that would have been outstanding (using the treasury stock method) if securities containing potentially dilutive common shares (restricted stock units ("RSUs")) had been converted to such common shares, and if such assumed conversion is dilutive.

-For the three months ended March 31, 2022 and 2021, there were no weighted-average RSUs that would have had an anti-dilutive effect on EPS and were excluded from the computation of diluted weighted-average shares.
+For the three and six months ended June 30, 2022 and 2021, the Company had an immaterial quantity of RSUs that had no impact on the computation of diluted weighted-average shares.

 13) Stock-Based Compensation